PROFILE

 U.S.-BURKINA RELATIONS

-U.S. relations with Burkina Faso are good but
+U.S. relations with Burkina Faso are excellent.

-subject to strains in the past because of the
+strains because of the Compaore government's

-trading and other sanctions-breaking activity.
+involvement in arms trading and other

-In addition to regional peace and stability,
+regional peace and stability, U.S. interests in

-U.S. interests in Burkina are to promote
+Burkina are to promote continued democratization

-for human rights and to encourage sustainable
+and greater respect for human rights and to

-economic development.
-Although the Agency for
+Although the Agency for International

-International Development (USAID) closed its
+Development (USAID) closed its office in

-office in Ouagadougou in 1995, about $18 million
+Ouagadougou in 1995, about $18 million annually

-annually of USAID funding goes to Burkina's
+of USAID funding goes to Burkina's development

-development through non-governmental and
+through non-governmental and regional

-regional organizations.
-The largest is a Food
+organizations.
+The largest is a Food for Peace

-for Peace school lunch program administered by
+school lunch program administered by Catholic

-Catholic Relief Services.
-Burkina has been the
+Relief Services.
+Burkina has been the site of

-site of several development success stories.
+several development success stories.
+U.S.

-U.S. leadership in building food security in the
+leadership in building food security in the

 Sahel after the 1968-74 drought has been